 Your drinking water is routinely monitored according to Federal and State Regulations for a variety of contaminants.
-The tables that follow show the results of our monitoring for the period of January 1st through December 31st, 2017.
+The table on the following pages shows the results of our monitoring for the period of January 1st to December 31st, 2018.

-The results in the table are from testing completed in 2012 and 2017.
-The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+The results in the table are from testing completed during 2015, 2016, 2017 and 2018.
+The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.